wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 php bin/console doctrine:migrations:migrate # Creates the user table already defined in `/API/migrations`
 ```

-### Time to build the API!
+### Time to Build the API!

 #### Make Database Entities

-There are three new database tables for this project. `Alerts`, `OnCall`, and a table to link Alerts and Users together `UserAlerts`.
+There are three new database tables for this project. `Alerts`, `OnCall`, and a table to link Alerts and Users together, `UserAlerts`.
 To start, run the command below and follow the instructions for input below:

 ```bash
 php bin/console make:entity